İrem Damla Şahin

-İrem Damla Şahin (born 2 February 2000) is a Turkish women's football goalkeeper currently playing in the Turkish Women's First Football League for Konak Belediyespor in İzmir with jersey number 30.
+İrem Damla Şahin (born 2 February 2000) is a Turkish women's football goalkeeper who plays in the Turkish Women's Football Super League for Ünye Kadın with jersey number 26.
 She was a member of the Turkey women's national U-19 team.

-Playing career

-Club
+Club career

 İrem Damla Şahin obtained her license on 4 June 2015 from her hometown club Yenimahalle 52 Spor, which is also known as Soyaspor Gençlik.
 She debuted in the Turkish Women's Third League on 8 November 2015.
 Aftercapping 50 times in three seasons in her hometown Ordu, she moved to İzmir to join the First League team Konak Belediyespor in the 2018–19 season.

 She was named the "Best Goalkeeper" of the Turkish Girls' Championship in 2018.

-International
+After a long break during the COVID-19 pandemic in Turkey, she joined her hometown club Ünye Kadın in the 2023-24 First League season.
+She capped in six matches.
+Her team became league champion, and was promoted to the Women's Super League.

+Internationa career

 Şahin was admitted to the Turkey women's national under-19 football team, and debuted in the friendky match against Poland on 30 August 2018.
 She took part in one match of the qualifying round, and two matches of the Elite round at the 2019 UEFA Women's Under-19 Championship qualification.